-Tom has been investigating residential, commercial and industrial switches as part of his research into the former and present communities and occupations in Petersfield.
+Tom investigated residential, commercial and industrial switches as part of his research into the former and present communities and occupations in Petersfield.
 Initially inspired by the objects on display at the Cambridge Museum of Technology, from electrical engineering to the switch that turns on our kettle!
 This ubiquitous, yet often overlooked, everyday item conveys much about the people who used the items and the period in which it was created.

 A switch label, as simple as it may sound, enables us to identify the correct switch to flick, switch, or turn.
 Introducing this element to the artworks enables machines or appliances to be showcased in colourful and graphic style.
 And at the same time, can identify and showcase a wide variety of components and instruments that have a relationship with the housing development’s locality and residents, past and present.